-The new NOAA Chart Updates web page now enables mariners to identify areas where any new data (both critical and routine) has been applied to a chart.
+The new NOAA Chart Updates web page enables mariners to identify areas where new data (both critical and routine) have been applied to a chart.
 This will help them to decide between ordering a new paper nautical chart or to continue hand correcting the version that they already have.
-NOAA produces updated digital versions of its ENC, and all raster chart formats weekly.
-By using the chart updates viewer and print-on-demand chart service, new editions become irrelevant.
+NOAA provides updated digital versions of its ENC and raster chart products weekly.
+By using the chart updates viewer and the print-on-demand paper chart service, the advent a new edition become less relevant.
 Essentially, the customer can decide when they want a "new edition" of a paper chart at any time.